matrix-org/synapse/docs/admin_api/user_admin_api.rst

 The erase parameter is optional and defaults to ``false``.
 An empty body may be passed for backwards compatibility.

+The following actions are performed when deactivating an user:

+- Try to unpind 3PIDs from Identity Server
+- Remove all 3PIDs from Homeserver
+- Delete any devices and E2E-Keys
+- Delete any access tokens
+- Delete passwort hash
+- Removal from all the rooms the user is a member of
+- Delete from user directory
+- Reject all pending invites
+- Remove all information on the user from the account_validity table
+- Remove avatar URL

 Reset password
 ==============